-Of the 66 plant species considered to have a potential to occur within the BSA, 14 were determined to have a high potential for occurrence, 10 had moderate potential, and one had low potential while the rest were determined to be absent.
-For the Project area, six species had a high potential for occurrence, 14 had moderate potential, and five had low potential, while the rest were determined to be absent.
+Of the 66 plant species considered to have a potential to occur within the BSA, five were determined to have a high potential for occurrence, 14 had moderate potential, and five had low potential while the rest were determined to be absent.
+For the Project area, within the greater BSA, two species had a high potential for occurrence, seven had moderate potential, and 15 had low potential, while the rest were determined to be absent.
 Species determined to have potential to occur within the Project area are discussed below, while species that were determined to be absent are not discussed further.
+Species determined to have potential to occur within the BSA are included in Table 2.
 A list of plant species observed during the survey is provided in Appendix A.